 Tip: Look out for bits of London’s Roman wall outside and indeed, all over the City of London.
 Related blog: Visualising Roman London

 Did you know you can see Trajan’s column in London?
 It’s a plaster cast, but still gives you a good view and lovely detail.
+NB It is undergoing refurbishment in the summer of 2017... check first!
 Go up to the viewing gallery while they are refurbishing the cast gallery.
 Michelangelo’s David is also there.
 Yes, it’s Renaissance not Roman, but still worth visiting.

 Tip: Visit the tea rooms across the courtyard and marvel at their beauty.